sarasrking/Introduction-to-Jupyter-Notebooks/08 Getting involved with Python.md

 Objectives:
 - Understand the concepts of values and variables.
 Activity:
- - Create a mini database in Python
+ - Create a mini database in Python - also known as a dictionary.
 Keypoints:
  - Remember that programming is about language as much as maths - you _can_ talk to a computer and it will understand if you know the language!
 ---